YanShynkevich/public/help/domains/chem/cheminformatics.md

 ### Curation

 Variant 1:
-[Сhemical structure curation](chem-curate.md) aims to standardize your chemical structures and thereby improve your SAR analysis or your model's prediction accuracy.
+[Сhemical structure curation](chem-curate.md) standardizes your chemical structures and thereby improves your SAR analysis or your model's prediction accuracy.
 Moreover, by chemical structure curation you can avoid data-associated errors such as duplicated vectors in the training set or incorrect structure representation.

 Variant 2:
-([Сhemical structure curation](chem-curate.md) aims to standardize your chemical structures and thereby avoid data-associated errors such as duplicated vectors in the training set or incorrect structure representation.
+([Сhemical structure curation](chem-curate.md) standardizes your chemical structures and thereby helps avoid data-associated errors such as duplicated vectors in the training set or incorrect structure representation.
-Moreover, by chemical structure curation you can improve your SAR analysis or your model's prediction accuracy.
+By chemical structure curation you can improve your SAR analysis or your model's prediction accuracy.

 We offer the following curation methods: